 Most luggage out there has as warranty.
 Warranties typically range from 5 years to Lifetime warranties.
 I am going to do my best to help educate you on luggage warranties.
 In some cases, you are not going to like what you read, but I hope that I can inject a dose of reality and fair expectations.

 If you are investing over $300.00 for a piece of luggage, you are most likely purchasing luggage that the manufacturer has pride in their brand and their product.
 This being the case, their warranty is probably fairly legit, and they will back it up as much as possible.
 Usually “Lifetime Warranty” means warranty against defects in parts, materials and workmanship.
 If a seam splits, wheel falls off or zipper splits open, those usually fall under these scenarios.
 If the luggage gets crushed, corner caved in or fabric worn through to create a hole, those issues usually fall under “airline damage”, wear & tear, or abuse.
 The only warranties that cover “airline damage” are stated very clearly within their warranty statements.
-Briggs & Riley’s “Simple as That Warranty” covers airline damage for the life of the product.
-They started this standard and several manufacturers have followed suit.
-Some manufacturers offer this similar warranty covering airline damage for the first 1 – 5 years from the purchase date.
-With these warranties, it is almost certain that “cosmetic damage” will not be covered.
+Briggs & Riley’s “Simple as That Warranty”, covers airline damage for the life of the product.
+They started this standard and several manufacturers have followed suit, Eagle Creek's "No Matter What Warranty" is another one of the warranties covering airline damage for the life of the product.
+Some manufacturers offer this similar warranty covering airline damage for the first 1 – 5 years from the purchase date, TUMI covers airline damage for the 1st year.
+With each of these warranties, it is almost certain that “cosmetic damage” will not be covered.
 If your luggage is still functioning but doesn’t look as nice as it did the day you purchased it, you will need to chalk these travel scars as your history in the travels with this luggage.
 Some product looks battle tested with all of the bruises and dents.
 At some point, it does get embarrassing looking if your luggage looks like it is on its last leg of life.
 At that point you should admit that you got your moneys worth out of your purchase and either stay loyal to the brand that supplied you with the luggage that offered so many enjoyable trips, or upgrade to anther brand or product that you think might eliminate what you saw as weaknesses in your previous luggage.

 The overall message regarding Lifetime Warranty, don’t believe that this statement means that the luggage is any better quality than luggage offering a 5-year warranty.
 Some of the best luggage in the world does not offer a Lifetime Warranty, and in some cases, only a 5-year warranty that does not include airline damage.
 Yes, this luggage is using the highest level of specifications that they feel is realistic, yet they don’t want to put their product in this category of “Lifetime Warranty” which they feel is an unreasonable expectation.
 Maybe after using their luggage for 100’s of trips, you finally have a failure.
 If beyond their warranty period, you will have the choice to pay for the repair on your own or replace the luggage.
 Sometimes the payment for the repair is worth it and certainly justifiable.
 Sometimes you might just want to send your piece of luggage to the grave and start a new relationship with a new piece of luggage.